sperrow/sperrow.github.io/_posts/2024-5-09-spotipi-lyrics.md

     Go to the following URL: https://accounts.spotify.com/authorize?client_id=...
     Enter the URL you were redirected to:

-Open the link in your browser to authorize the app - once you do you then need to paste the redirected url back here.
+Open the link in your browser to authorize the app - once you do you will get a new url (http://127.0.0.1/callback?code=asdf...) which you should copy and paste back here.
 If everything worked a .cache file should have been created.

 Now run the installation script: